ThreeFx/ansible-prometheus/README.md

 Requirements
 ------------

-A TLS client certificate (certificate and key concatenated) placed in `/etc/haproxy/prometheus-server.pem`, and the corresponding CA certificate placed in `/etc/haproxy/prometheus-ca.pem`.
+A TLS client certificate (certificate and key separated) placed in `/etc/prometheus/prometheus-client.pem|.key`, and the corresponding CA certificate placed in `/etc/prometheus/prometheus-ca.pem`.

 Role Variables
 --------------